Munnariyippu: Plot

 Anjali is pressurized by the publishers.
 The new accommodation and lack of facilities irk Raghavan.
 Anjali's marriage seems almost fixed with Chackochan, and she decides to leave the book publishing project and settle the deal in court.
 Anjali meets with Raghavan and gives his diary and money received from jail for his rehabilitation and lashes out on him on how his stubbornness and complaints to the various accommodation and surroundings did not suit him.
 Raghavan smirks at her and gives her the full script of the story.
 Skipping through it, she comes in grip with the reality of Raghavan's true nature.
 Fear creeps under her skin.
-Raghavan tell her that he wants a new accommodation, wanting to go back to jail.
+Raghavan tells her that he wants a new accommodation, wanting to go back to jail.
 With that, he murders her with one blow to the head.

 Finally, Raghavan is shown peacefully sleeping at jail.
 Photos of Anjali along with his other victims are seen pasted near to the jail wall as trophies of his victory to his own psychotic idealization of freedom.